raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ***

+In a request message (QR=0) the RCODE is set according to the definition of the request.
+For example, in a Retry Delay request message ({{retry}}) the RCODE indicates the reason for termination.
-In a request message (QR=0) the RCODE is generally set to zero on transmission, and silently ignored on reception, except where specified otherwise (for example, the Retry Delay request message ({{retry}}), where the RCODE indicates the reason for termination).
+However, in most cases, except where clearly specified otherwise, in a request message the RCODE is set to zero on transmission, and silently ignored on reception.

 The RCODE value in a response message (QR=1) may be one of the following values: